Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 It’s tedious, time-consuming, and unreliable.

 Without a way to audit technicians as the work is completed, status updates can be difficult to produce upon request.
+When installing video surveillance systems, programming keypads, or upgrading levels of security, this is problematic.

 6. Customer Updates